campbe13/docker-ecq2020/pandocker/WINHOWTO.md

 The container is public and in the organization [dawsoncollege2020](https://hub.docker.com/u/dawsoncollege2020).

 ## One time prep
-This will have to be done once only, afterward & if you've already set up docker go to the [run](#run) section.
+This will have to be done once only, afterward, & if you've already set up docker, go to the [run](#run) section.
 1. Install [Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/)
 2. Create a [docker hub account](https://hub.docker.com/)  can also be done via Docker Desktop
 3. Sign into docker hub via Docker Desktop (click on the docker icon, then `Sign in / Create Docker ID`)